uncomplicate/fluokitten/articles/clojure_core_extensions.md

 ### Foldable

 The `fold` function aggregates the content of the core data structures into one value.
-All elements in the data structure must belong to the same monoid, i.e. they have the same type that implementat Monoid protocol, or of types compatible with the first element's type for the Magma's `op` function.
+All elements in the data structure must belong to the same monoid, i.e. they have the same type that implements Monoid protocol, or of types compatible with the first element's type for the Magma's `op` function.

 ```clojure
 (fold [1 2 3 4 5 6])